Watch & Listen Member Center / Docs Shop

 You may be surprised how many singers relax—and improve—once the pressure to perform is lifted.

 Musical confidence is often tied to how easily singers can read, hear, and organize rehearsal content.
-Many singers—especially returning or new older adults—may struggle with:
+Many singers—especially returning or new senior adults—may struggle with:

 • Small or cluttered sheet music